 - It Is Pronounced "Tro-PAY": Before 7, his name was incorrectly pronounced as it was spelled (ie: Sun KWAN).

-- Long-Lived: Lived the longest amongs the first emperors of the Three Kingdoms; Liu Bei died in 223, Cao Pi in 226.
-Quan died in 252, a good 26 years after Cao Pi, and well into the era of Sima-controlled Wei.
+- Long-Lived: Lived the longest amongs the first emperors of the Three Kingdoms; Liu Bei died in 223 (aged 62), Cao Pi in 226 (aged 39).
+Quan died in 252 (aged 69), a good 26 years after Cao Pi (Sun was also about 5 years older than Cao), and well into the era of Sima-controlled Wei.

 - Meaningful Name: "Quan" means "authority", and his style name "Zhongmou" means "good at scheming".
 As the story progresses for Wu, Sun Quan begins showing signs of being a master of both traits.